postsharp/Metalama.Documentation/conceptual/troubleshooting/creating-logs.md

 Restart the logged processes:

- * If you are logging the `Compiler` process, restart the Roslyn compiler processes.
+ * If you are logging the `Compiler` process, restart the Roslyn compiler processes using `metalama kill`.
  * If you are logging any design-time process, restart the IDE.

 Execute the sequence of actions to be logged.